Weather disasters keep costing U.S. billions this year

 NEW EXTREMES

 Many years have extreme weather events.
-Americans who are old enough can recall the "Dust Bowl" of the 1930s, or the bitter Midwest winters of the late 1970s.
+Older Americans may recall the "Dust Bowl" of the 1930s, or the bitter Midwest winters of the late 1970s.

 "Natural variability is a plausible explanation for variations in extreme frequency and also clustering of events," Curry said.